 - You can search for standard and custom fields.

-- Select Case Management > Cases on the side menu.
+- Go to Case Management > Cases on the left navigation.

-- Select Advanced instead of Basic as the search options at the top of the page.
+- Select Advanced instead of Basic as the search option at the top of the page.

-A simple advanced query is of the following form:
+A simple advanced query has the following format:

 field (operator) “value”